Manage QnA Maker resources

 Go to the App Service resource in the Azure portal, and select the Scale up or Scale out option as required.

-If you plan to have many knowledge bases, upgrade your Azure Search service pricing tier.
+If you plan to have many knowledge bases, upgrade your Azure Cognitive Search service pricing tier.

 Currently, you can't perform an in-place upgrade of the Azure search SKU.
 However, you can create a new Azure search resource with the desired SKU, restore the data to the new resource, and then link it to the QnA Maker stack.
 To do this, follow these steps: